open-component-model/ocm-spec/doc/04-extensions/03-storage-backends/README.md

 extensions (like for the storage backends) into a dedicated language binding to achieve interoperability among those implementations.

-- *Layer 1* contains the specification of the OCM model.
+- *Layer 1* contains the specification of the OCM.
   A dedicated language binding provides an API implementation according to this specification.
   This API is then used by consumers requiring access to OCM component versions in a dedicated programming language (model language binding).